 Using key phrases on a web page

-Google still looks at key phrases on the page, but is much more intelligent at working out what a page is about, so is less reliant on those terms.
+Search engines still looks for key phrases on the page, but is much more intelligent at working out what a page is about, so is less reliant on those terms.

-Google can now rewrite a search query and will base results on what the user has previously searched, their demographics, how they searched and their location at the time of the search.
-It adds words to the query that have not even been typed in.
+Google can now rewrite a search query and will base results on what the visitor has previously searched, their demographics, how they searched and their location at the time of the search.
+Search engines even add words to the query that have not even been typed in.

-If you are write well about a subject, all this is very natural.
+If you write well about a subject, all this is very natural.